patrickMazza/Interactive-Lab-Hub/Lab 5/README.md

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?

+A thershold detection was set up sucsessfully and will be used in the aaplication of this lab experiment.

 **2. Set up a running averaging** Can you set up a running average over one of the variables that are being calculated.[moving average](https://en.wikipedia.org/wiki/Moving_average)

 **3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?